 You can make sure that your child gets the best learning opportunities possible by working with the schools in our community in a variety of ways.
-Show you CARE about your child's education and your willingness to:
+Please consider sharing your talents by:

 Share your TIME by volunteering to be a room parent, a field trip chaperone, a learning center helper, or a workshop participant.